PLP-Database-Design/Titan_CleanCity/tests/test-cases.md

 Click Update

-Expected Result: One message should be displayed indicating a successful entry — "Request status updated successfully!"\n
+Expected Result: One message should be displayed indicating a successful entry — "Request status updated successfully!"

 Actual Result: ❌ Two messages appear: success + error alert- "Please select both a request and a new status" (bug)